lulock/Vision/README.md

-# Let's have some fun with Python and computer vision :)
+# :camera: Let's have some fun with Python and computer vision

 Starting by importing some libraries
 ```python